aseemk/aseemk.com/_posts/2022-08-07-ignore-the-f-ing-haters-json5.md

 So I don’t deserve all the credit, but I think I did at least two things right. 😛

 1.  **I [shipped early](https://en.wikipedia.org/wiki/Minimum_viable_product).** Shipping less earlier allowed others to contribute more — and better than I could have myself.
-2.  **I [shared my legos](https://review.firstround.com/give-away-your-legos-and-other-commandments-for-scaling-startups).** I _truly_ gave up full and direct control, and _this_ was what allowed JSON5 to flourish.
+2.  **I [shared my legos](https://review.firstround.com/give-away-your-legos-and-other-commandments-for-scaling-startups).** I _truly_ gave up full and direct control, and this allowed JSON5 to flourish.

 Sharing legos here didn’t come naturally or trivially to me.
 A lot of people wanted a lot of different things from JSON5, and I was pretty sure that the project would only succeed if it maintained _focus_.
 I felt responsibility to uphold that focus, so of course I should maintain control, right?